 The IAC Aerobatic Achievement Awards program was formulated to promote and advance sport aerobatics.
-The IAC sanctions many regional aerobatic contests every year, but at the same time realizes that all pilots who fly aerobatics may or may not wish to enter competition but yet deserve recognition of their own abilities.
-Therefore, the IAC Aerobatic Achievement Awards program furnishes the mechanism in which competition and non-competition pilots can work in reaching various levels of proficiency.
-Aerobatic competitions benefit as more people will be encouraged to enter; aerobatic education will be more widely disseminated; and, finally, aerobatics as a sport will grow as more people learn of the enjoyment, fun and comradeship that is known in aerobatic circles.
+The IAC sanctions many regional aerobatic contests every year, but at the same time realizes that all pilots who fly aerobatics may not wish to enter competition, yet deserve recognition of their own abilities.

+The IAC Aerobatic Achievement Awards program furnishes the mechanism which allows competition and non-competition pilots to reach the desired level of proficiency, under strictly controlled conditions, and with an eye always on safety.
+Aerobatic competitions benefit as more people are encouraged to enter; aerobatic education is more widely disseminated; and, finally, aerobatics as a sport will grow as more people learn of the enjoyment, fun, and comradeship that is aerobatics.

-The IAC Aerobatic Achievement Awards program supplies a definite goal which a pilot can work toward while increasing proficiency in aerobatics.
+The IAC Aerobatic Achievement Awards program sets definite goals toward which a pilot can work while increasing proficiency in aerobatics.
 These awards are not easy to achieve and a high level of skill is required.
 They are, however, within the reach of every pilot.
-When the award is given it is something of which to be proud.
+When the award is earned, it is something about which to be proud.